-NOTE: This is the full list of all alarms, however not all will necessarily be active depending on unit configuration.
-Alarms shown with an asterisk (\) beside the code number in this table may not be active.
+NOTE: This is the full list of all alarms, however not all will necessarily be active depending on unit configuration, for example if the Vertiv[TM] XDU1350 has not been fitted and configured for a primary filter, then the associated A29 - Filter Dirty alarm will not be active, etc. Alarms shown with an asterisk () beside the code number in this table may not be active, depending on unit configuration.